serialdoom/decibel-framework/CONTRIBUTING.md

 ### Minimum PHP Version

-The minimal supported version for Decibel Core Framework 7 is PHP 5.5.x, please keep this version requirement in mind when contributing a patch to the framework.
+The minimal supported version for Decibel Core 7 is PHP 5.5.x, please keep this version requirement in mind when contributing a patch to the framework.

 ## Running the Tests

 ### Before Running the Tests

-To run the Decibel tests, install the external requirements used during the tests.
+To run the Decibel Core tests, install the external requirements used during the tests.
 To do so; [install Composer](https://getcomposer.org/download/) and execute the following: